khailper/purrr_pres/purrr_pres.md

 ========================================================
 - Returns a list by default, but the map_* family returns a vector
 - For example, map_chr returns a character vector
-- Other suffixes are lgl, int, dbl, dfr, dfc
+- Other suffixes include lgl, int, dbl